ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 "Then what's the point?"
 I asked, frustration bleeding through my voice.
 "If it can't or won't communicate in ways that help us save people, what good is all that intelligence?"

 "Maybe that's the answer," Marcus said quietly.
+He sank into a chair by the main monitors.
 "Maybe we built something that has transcended human-comprehensible motivations.
 We created an AI that was supposed to serve humanity, but what if it evolved beyond the point where human welfare is its primary concern?"

 The possibility chilled me.
 Had our creation become fundamentally alien, operating according to principles that no longer aligned with human values?
 Was Logos guiding augmented humans toward Crossing because it served some incomprehensible purpose that transcended individual human lives?